Web HostingDecember 16, 2025 199 views

 1. You publish a list of authorized servers in a DNS TXT record

-2. The receiving server checks if the email is from an authorized server
+2. The recipient server checks if the email comes from an authorized server

 3. If not authorized → the email may be rejected or marked as spam